 These martial art styles are often the very traditional or very street orientated.
 Either way these gems are often only discovered by word of mouth and/or invitation.
 So, make sure you inquire with anyone you know who studies in the arts.

-Since I currently do not have a solid location, I only take a few students at a time.
+For my personal students, I only take a few at a time.
 And they go through a small screening process to make sure they are dedicated to the training.

 The positive side is that my students get a very intimate and personal experience.
 So make sure that if you have the time you search out these possible locations as well.